Thermal and chemical properties of the eROSITA bubbles from Suzaku observations

-Previous studies used a single temperature model with fixed relative abundances to define the X-ray emission and inferred that the Galactic bubble shells have temperature of $\rm kT \approx 0.3~keV$ \cite{Kataoka:2013, Kataoka:2015, Kataoka:2018, Kataoka:2021, Tahara:2015, Akita:2018} or $\rm kT \approx 0.4~keV$ \cite{Miller:2016}.
+{\bf Comparison with Previous Studies}\\ Previous studies used a single temperature model with fixed relative abundances to define the X-ray emission and inferred that the Galactic bubble shells have temperature of $\rm kT \approx 0.3~keV$ \cite{Kataoka:2013, Kataoka:2015, Kataoka:2018, Kataoka:2021, Tahara:2015, Akita:2018} or $\rm kT \approx 0.4~keV$ \cite{Miller:2016}.
 This is higher than the temperature of the MW CGM of $\rm \sim 0.2~keV$, which led them to conclude that the bubble shells represent shock heated gas.
-Further, using the ratio of the pre- and post-shock temperatures, these works estimated the shock speed, age and energy of the bubbles (see methods).
+Further, using the ratio of the pre- and post-shock temperatures, these works estimated the shock speed, age and energy of the bubbles.
 We show that the use of a single temperature model to represent the shell emission was too simplistic, leading to incorrect physical model of the bubbles.
-In this work using the new and better spectral models we accurately measured the temperatures, EMs and relative metal abundances of the plasma in the bubble shells, and used these parameters to estimate the shock properties as discussed below.
+In this work using the better spectral models we accurately measured the temperatures, EMs and relative metal abundances of the plasma in the bubble shells.

-We estimated that the average density of the warm-hot component of bubbles is about 4 times larger than the pre-shock halo gas (see methods).
+We estimated that the average density of the warm-hot component of bubbles is about 4 times larger than the pre-shock halo gas.
 For an adiabatic (non-radiative) shock, the maximum density jump possible is equal to 4, in the limit of a very strong shock with Mach number $\rm M \rightarrow \infty$.
-But such a strong shock should also cause a significant increase in temperature of the ambient medium.
-Given that the pre- and post-shock temperatures are similar, and the compression ratio of the shock is high, we rule out that the bubble shells trace non-radiative shocks.
-Instead we infer that the bubble shells trace an old, near-isothermal, radiative shock (see methods).
-This is a paradigm shift in understanding the shocks marked by their X-ray emission.
+But such a strong shock should also cause a significant increase in temperature.
+Given that the pre- and post-shock temperatures are similar, and the compression ratio of the shock is high, we rule out that the bubble shells trace adiabatic shocks, in contrast to what was assumed in \cite{Predehl:2020} (see methods).

-We estimated the age of the bubbles to be $70$--$\rm 130~Myr$ assuming they have extended about $\rm 14~kpc$ \cite{Predehl:2020} above and below the Galactic plane.
-Whether the Galactic bubbles are the result of the AGN activity or the star-formation driven outflows is still a topic of extensive debate.
-The age of the bubbles provide an important clue to differentiate the two feedback mechanisms.
-The AGN wind driven models require small age $\rm \sim 3-12~Myr$ \cite{Guo:2012, Mou:2014, Zhang:2020}, while the stellar feedback models based on the star formation rate at the GC estimate the age of $\rm \sim 25~Myr$ \cite{Sarkar:2015, Sarkar:2017, Sarkar:2019} to $\rm \sim 200~Myr$ \cite{Crocker:2015, Crocker:2011}.
-Our estimated age of $70$--$\rm 130~Myr$ support the stellar activity feedback models for the formation of the bubbles.
-This is further supported by the suggestive evidence of super-solar abundance ratios of Ne/O and Mg/O in the bubbles plasma, indicative of core-collapse supernova enrichment.